obfusk/apksigcopier/README.md

 In the context of verifying [reproducible builds](https://reproducible-builds.org), getting this error almost certainly means the build was not reproducible.

+### What does the "Unexpected metadata" error mean?

+It almost always means the target APK was signed; you can only copy a signature to an unsigned APK.

 ### What about APKs signed by gradle/zipflinger/signflinger instead of apksigner?